School Accountability Report Cards

 Schools are required to post their SARC on the Internet so that it is easily accessible to parents.
-As a public service, SCOE also compiles links to all SARCs for Sonoma County schools (see this listing).
-To fulfill the SARC posting requirement:
+To fulfill the posting requirement, complete your SARC using CDE’s SARC application or provide a link to your SARC via the SARC website (login required).

 Why do some tables show different years?

 The years covered on SARC tables are based on the availability of data and state law.
 Although the SARC is for the previous school year, three tables provide information on the current year, while the financial tables use data from two years ago.
 This is not an error!